 University travelers should use individual travel card accounts for all other University business travel expenses, whenever possible.
 NOTE: Travel charge cards may be used for official University travel expenses only.

 University employees on active appointment who intend to travel on WSU business at least one time per year are eligible to apply for a University travel charge card.
 Applying for and using individual travel charge cards is not required.

 University travel charge cards may be used for:

 - University business-related travel expenses such as lodging, meals, registration, car rental, ground transportation, and miscellaneous travel expenses.
 NOTE: A WSU purchasing card is the preferred method of payment for conference/event registrations.
 See 70.08.

 - University business-related expenses, e.g., photocopying, faxing, etc., while the cardholder is in travel status.

 - University business meals, entertainment meals, and employee recruitment meals when the cardholder is or is not in travel status.
 To request reimbursement, the cardholder must submit State of Washington Invoice Vouncher when not in travel status (see 30.45), and submit a Travel Expense Voucher (TEV) when in travel status (see 95.20).

 Cash access is not available on the card.

 Personal charges are not permitted on the card.
 Placing personal or inappropriate charges on the card is a violation of the University's policy.
 See 20.37.
-Such actions will result in the travel card account being closed and/or disciplinary action being taken against the cardholder.
+Such actions may result in the travel card account being closed and/or disciplinary action being taken against the cardholder.

 CARD BENEFITS AND FEATURES